andreban/flyby-results-explorer/memory-bank/progress.md

 - The UI is responsive and provides a good user experience on different screen sizes.
 - The "Book" button simulation with a toast notification is implemented.
 - The application correctly displays the search query information.
 - The price filter now correctly uses a dual-handle slider and displays the selected range with labels.
+A bug that caused the `minPrice` to reset has been fixed.
 - **Smart Filters:** The Smart Filters feature is now connected to the Built-in AI API and can extract filter criteria from natural language queries.
 The integration has been improved to use a system prompt and to control the model's output with `temperature` and `topK` parameters.
 The logic for handling `nonstop`, `onestop`, and `twostop` filters has been corrected to align with the application's filter state.
+A regression that prevented the price filter from being updated by the Smart Filters feature has been fixed.

 ## What's Left to Build